 How to Setup Google Analytics Account?

 This is for those who are unfamiliar with Google Analytics and need to learn the ropes.
 However, if you’re already familiar with it, you may skip this section.

 Step#1: To begin, you’ll need a Google Analytics account.
 To get there, go to https://analytics.google.com/.
 If you already have a Gmail account, use that to log in.
 Create a new Gmail account for yourself if necessary.

 The pages will open in a new tab.
-Click the signup button when you see the screen similar to the one below.
+Click the signup button when you see a screen similar to the one below.

 google analytics signup